Lindefor/lindefor-tljun-dd2482/tutorial/step2.md

 ### Creating the Docker container
 You will have noticed that there is also a Dockerfile present in the directory.
 This is where we enter the configuration in order to host the server inside a docker container.
-Please edit this file in order to set up the container, the contents should look like:
+Please edit this file in order to set up the container.
+You can use your preferred editor, such as vim, for this step.
+The contents should look like:
 ```bash
 # Dockerfile
 FROM node:20-alpine